intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/InstallAndRun/run-from-pip.md

 ---
 ## **Example code**

-To verify if Analytics Zoo can run successfully:
+To verify if Analytics Zoo can run successfully, run the following simple code:

 ```python
 import zoo.version